 Port and Washougal Partner with PSU in a Waterfront Vision Plan

-A team of students from the Master Urban and Regional Planning program - operating under the name ‘Convergence Community Planning’ - will undertake a community engagement process, building on the Port’s ongoing public involvement efforts during the Integrated Planning Grant and Waterfront Revitalization project, to develop a community vision for the waterfront that connects and complements the downtown, and supports the creation of a local and regional identity for the City of Washougal.
-To view the current Work Plan, see the project website at http://www.washougalwaterfront.com. or download the 12mb work plan here!
+From January through June 2014, a team of students from Portland State University’s Master Urban and Regional Planning program - operating under the name ‘Convergence Community Planning’ - conducted a community engagement process, building on the Port’s ongoing public involvement efforts during the Integrated Planning Grant and Waterfront Revitalization project, to develop a community vision for the waterfront that connects and complements the downtown, and supports the creation of a local and regional identity for the City of Washougal.

 The Port continues to move forward, working with Maul, Foster & Alongi to prepare for site cleanup, expected to begin in Summer of 2014.